Looking for a part time job, work from home, and make your own hours? Help build FindContinuingCare.com! See more here.

 When choosing a continuing care retirement community, you need to evaluate the contract and CCRC cost.

-A CCRC is often the most expensive senior living option.
+A continuing care retirement communities' cost is often the most expensive senior living option.
 Take note of what's included in your contract (and what's extra).

 You can also examine the facility's history.
 If monthly fees hike up more than four percent every year, it might not be the best fit.